christopherreay/thisEqualsThat_frontEnd/README.md

   * this plugin creates the controls specifically for the Percentage widget (https://visual.tools/blueprint/Percentage)
   * It interacts with the VisualisationSVG in realtime, and memoises various data as the user reloads content from the Architect.

-> The Ration Color plugin contains techniques/patterns which can be used to build many complex and interesting tools for interactive data visualisation
+> The `Ratio Color plugin` contains techniques/patterns which can be used to build many complex and interesting tools for interactive data visualisation

 ### SVG HUD
-By default, the base code presents the output of the current input field settings using 2.5D SVG.
-There are various basic settings

 The focus of visual tools is not so much on data acquisition and homogonisation, but on presentation.
 We seek to enable individuals and businesses to create effective, impactful visualisations of systems of equations, or linked data, or any other source of valuable knowledge.